StrongKey/fido2/sampleapps/java/basic/README.md

 # Basic Java Sample Application
-This project is a basic service provider web application written in Java to work with StrongKey's [FIDO2 Server, Community Edition](https://github.com/StrongKey/fido2).
+This project is a basic service provider web application written in Java to work with [StrongKey FIDO Server (SKFS), Community Edition](https://github.com/StrongKey/fido2).
 This project also includes sample JavaScript files providing a basic user interface to test FIDO2 registration and authentication.

-The goals of this project are to demonstrate how to call StrongKey's FIDO2 Server APIs and how to properly manage users' FIDO2 keys.
-It is meant to serve as a reference implementation of a project that leverages StrongKey's FIDO2 Server to enable FIDO2 authentication. **If you are an application developer looking to FIDO2-enable an application, this code uses examples of the FIDO2 API calls.**
+The goals of this project are to demonstrate how to call SKFS APIs and how to properly manage users' FIDO2 keys.
+It is meant to serve as a reference implementation of a project that leverages SKFS to enable FIDO2 authentication. **If you are an application developer looking to FIDO2-enable an application, this code uses examples of the FIDO2 API calls.**

 For additional information on FIDO2, visit the technical specification: